richburroughs/dojo201904/dojo.md

 ![100%](images/dream_of_the_90s.png)

-^I started off in the industry in the mid 90s, in beautiful Portland, Oregon, working for an Internet Provider
+^-I started off in the tech industry in the mid 90s, in beautiful Portland, Oregon, working for an Internet Provider

 ---

 ![100%](images/dog_day.jpg)

-^Was in oncall rotations for about 20 years of my career Have a bit of what's called the housand yard stare
+^-Was in oncall rotations for about 20 years of my career -Have a bit of what's called the thousand yard stare

 ---

 #Complexity is constantly increasing

-^Virtualization
-Microservices
-Cloud
-Containers
-Kubernetes
-Service meshes
+^-Virtualization
+-Microservices
+-Cloud
+-Containers
+-Kubernetes
+-Service meshes on top of Kubernetes
+-The stack keeps growing
+-My second tech job was working on a site you might have spent some panicked moments on:

 ---

 ![fit](images/webmd.png)

+^-This is the best screenshot I could find from what the site looked like back then -I worked there between 1998 and 2000
-^My next job was at a site you might have spent some panicked moments on Very high traffic site on the Internet
+-It was a very high traffic site on the Internet
-Taking out Super Bowl Ads
+-The company was taking out Super Bowl ads and we were dealing with that rush, but the day to day traffic was very high too

 ---

 ![100%](images/webmd-diagram.png)

-^This is what the front end architecture looked like Load balancer, 3 big web servers, database and things on the backend Before horizontal scaling
+^-This is what the front end architecture looked like -Load balancer, 3 big web servers, database and things on the backend -Before horizontal scaling
-Used to deploy the site
+-Used to deploy the site
-Take one server out of farm, run scripts, put it back in service
+-Take one server out of farm, run scripts, put it back in service -That's a high traffic site in 1998, compare it to this:

 ---

 ![100%](images/netflix-microservices-diagram-bruce-wong.jpg)

-^This is an image of the Netflix microservices architecture It's not even current, so if anything things are more complex
+^-This is an image of the Netflix microservices architecture -It's not even current, so if anything things are more complex

 ---

 #What's changed?

-^Complexity has gone up orders of magnitude
+^-Complexity has gone up orders of magnitude
-All this complexity makes it harder to learn about systems Also harder to know what's changed
+-All this complexity makes it harder to learn about systems -It's also harder to know what's changed

 ---

 ![120%](images/fail.jpg)

-^Let's talk about failure
+^-Let's talk about failure

 ---

 ![fit](images/how_complex_systems_fail.png)

-^How Complex Systems Fail by Richard Cook
+^-How Complex Systems Fail by Richard Cook
-^18 points, here are a few
+-18 points, here are a few

 ---

 #"Catastrophe is always just around the corner"
-^When I started in the industry people thought they could engineer their way out of failure "We'll have redundant everything and we'll never go down" But failure is inevitable
+^-When I started in the industry people thought they could engineer their way out of failure -"We'll have redundant everything and we'll never go down" -But failure is inevitable
-As Michael said yesterday we want to have a failure mindset
+-As Michael said yesterday we want to have a failure mindset

 ---

 #"Change introduces new forms of failure"

-^He's talking here about adopting new technologies
-New technologies have new failure modes
+^-He's talking here about adopting new technologies -New technologies have new failure modes
-They may be even worse failure modes than the ones you used before
+-The new failure modes may be even worse than the ones you had before

 ---

 #"All practitioner actions are gambles"

-^Here he's talking about uncertainty
+^-Here he's talking about uncertainty
-None of us have perfect knowledge of the systems
-When your pager wakes you up at 3AM and you're groggy headed you have the alert message and some other things to go on but you're gambling, like a poker player
+-None of us have perfect knowledge of the systems -When your pager wakes you up at 3AM and you're groggy headed you have the alert message and some other things to go on but you're gambling, like a poker player
-"Successful outcomes are also the results of gambles" Several of the points he makes in the paper mention people
+-"Successful outcomes are also the results of gambles" -Several of the points he makes in the paper mention people

 ---

 ![150%](images/soylent_green.jpg)

-^People are an important part of systems
+^-People are an important part of systems
-^People specialize and have different areas of expertise
+-People specialize and have different areas of expertise

 ---

 ![100%](images/mental_models.png)

-^We all have our own mental models of the system
+^-We all have our own mental models of the system
-^The models come from our experience and knowlege ^Example: network engineer
+-The models come from our experience and knowlege
+-Example: network engineer

 ---